eleven032/ExpediaProject/README.md

 sort, search, only work on data which shows on the page.
 Skipped requirenment: page to show the contact details because of current work load.

+Possible improvement:
+1. Add more error handling
+2. Add more unit tests